There’s just something about hazard stripes that make models look awesome. Here’s how you can easily paint your dozer blades to look awesome!

 Brush on a coat of water over the entire dozer blade.
 Then, using a downward motion with your brush, wipe away the water.
 You will see the black and yellow come off with it in patches.

 Keep doing this and brushing on the parts where you want to remove the paint.
-You can be a little more insistent here and there; i really like random patterns and a really weathered bottom ( where the dozer blade would hit the ground and debris )
+You can be a little more insistent here and there.
+I really like random patterns and a really weathered bottom.
+This is where realisme comes in, as the lower teeth are where the dozer blade would hit the ground and debris, destroying the paint there.

-Once step 8 has fully dried – I like to wait a solid 3 hours at least for the water to be completely evaporated – varnish again.
+Varnish once the previous step has fully dried.
+I like to wait a solid 3 hours at least for the water to be completely evaporated.

 This step of varnish is to prevent more hairspray to lift while we add paint on top of it.

 Oil paint get the best results here, but you can add weathering with shades, washes and regular paint.
 Really, whatever you like.
 Here I used Burnt Umber oil paint.